About children fighting

 Handling your own emotions

-But staying calm can really help.
+Staying calm can really help when children are fighting.
 If it’s safe and you don’t need to step in immediately, it can help to stop, count to 10, and then act.

 That extra 10 seconds is often enough to calm your emotions.
 If this doesn’t help, you might want to ask another adult to handle things while you take some time out.